Understanding Connector Package Methods

 read_cnt()

-This method reads the content of a file and returns it directly.
+Reads the content of a file and returns it directly.
 This allows users to immediately work with the data without additional steps.

 write_cnt()

-After writing content, this method returns the Connector
+After writing content to the Connector

 object.
-This enables method chaining and provides confirmation that the
+This enables method chaining

-write operation was successful.
+and provides confirmation that the write operation was successful.

 list_content_cnt()